-- 72. Currently, all EU countries, with the exception of Malta and Italy (but only from 2017), provide public funding to political parties.
-In some cases (e.g. Austria, Belgium, and Sweden), they do so only for the financing of ordinary activities; in others (e.g. Croatia, Czech Republic, Germany, Hungary, Ireland, Luxembourg, Poland, Portugal, Slovakia, Slovenia and Spain), parties also receive public financial help with their electoral campaign expenses. - 73.
-Parties receive financial help from the state once they have obtained a certain percentage of votes, which in most cases tends to be two points below a country's electoral threshold.
+127. Parties receive financial help from the state once they have obtained a certain percentage of votes, which in most cases tends to be two points below a country's electoral threshold.
 Only in four EU countries (Belgium, Croatia, Finland and Spain), public funding is limited to parliamentary parties.
 Effective pay-out thresholds tend to go from as low as 0.3 percent of the votes in Denmark to as high as 5 percent in Belgium and Croatia.
-Still, the most common pay-out threshold is 1 percent (e.g. Bulgaria, Estonia, France, Hungary, and Slovenia).
+Still, the most common payout threshold is 1 percent (e.g. Bulgaria, Estonia, France, Hungary, and Slovenia).